ProxyAddress uses duplicated addresses to connect those facing homelessness with support. Watch the video below or read on to find out more.

 ProxyAddress has been featured in:

 Chris is an award-winning architect and designer from Liverpool, now based in London.
 He believes that good design should be socially, economically, and ecologicallly sustainable.
 He created ProxyAddress to tackle systemic issues faced by those experiencing homelessness.
+To find out more, you can watch the video below.

 Chris is Head of Best Practice at Crisis, leading on direct services and support for organisations to prevent and relieve homelessness across the UK.
 Within the wider role of Crisis as the UK's national charity for homeless people, Chris has valuable insight into campaigning, lobbying government, undertaking research, and providing all-round support to those facing homelessness.